-With the first group of reconfigured parishes under Renew My Church announcing their new names on May 13, Chicago Catholic wanted to take a look at what a parish is as it is understood by the universal Catholic Church.
+With the first group of reconfigured parishes under Renew My Church announcing their new names on May 13, Chicago Catholic wanted to take a look at what a parish is as understood by the universal Catholic Church.

 “The best definition comes from right after the time of the New Testament when Ignatius of Antioch was trying to teach his own people of the nature of the church,” said Father Thomas Baima, vice rector of academic affairs for the University of St. Mary of the Lake in Mundelein.
 “In one of his letters he described the church as the bishop, surrounded by his priests, assisted by his deacons, in the midst of the baptized, celebrating the Eucharist.
 You can figure out pretty much everything else just by starting there.”